mathieumast/ioc/README.md

 ioc
 ===

-Inversion of control (IoC) for RequireJS
+Inversion of control (IoC) for RequireJS.